Krishna Bhusan Bal: Literature

 Tikaram moved to Ilam Bazar, where he worked as the chief of the committee.
 There, he started writing and publishing poems with the name of Krishna Bhusan Bal.
 His first poem, Ma Yuvak Hoon, was published in the Saugat daily based in Ilam.

 Bal had to bear torture from his father and his stepmother after his mother died when he was barely 5; thereby, adding to his struggles.
 At the age of 17, Bhushan moved to Kathmandu.
 Three years later, he moved to Biratnagar where he stayed for the rest of his life.

 The publishing of Sadak Kavita Kranti in 1979 and Bholi Baasne Bihana in 1984 established his status as a revolutionary poet of the Nepali language.
 Bal, along with Gopal Prasad Rimal and Bairagi Kainla, was considered to be one of the most revolutionary Nepalese poets by renowned critic Krishna Chandra Singh Pradhan.

 Bal's Bisaun Bhanau Sakdina, published on 23 June 2012, is considered to be his last work.

 Personal life

-Bal fathered a son (Sai Bhusan Lama) and a daughter (Kavita Lama) with his wife, Shobha Lama, whom he met when he worked at Nepal Rastra Bank.
-His grandchildren are Simran Lama and Parang Bhusan Lama.
+Bal fathered a son and a daughter with his wife, Shobha Lama, whom he met when he worked at Nepal Rastra Bank.